Key Takeaways

 When considering surrogacy, there are several important factors that intended parents need to keep in mind:

-- Costs: Surrogacy can be expensive, with costs for medical procedures, legal fees, and surrogate compensation adding up.
+- Costs: Surrogacy can be expensive, with costs for medical procedures, legal feesAttorney costs associated with contract creation and court filings., and surrogate compensation adding up.
 It’s crucial to plan financially and understand all potential expenses.

 - Legal Issues: Ensuring all legal aspects are properly handled is essential.
 Working with experienced surrogacy lawyers can help protect the rights of all parties involved.